slvignesh05/Extracto/README.md

-This web application which is used to extract domains is built with python flask for api hosted on render and fronted with github pages!
+This web application which is used to extract domains is built with python flask for backend hosted on render and fronted with github pages!